dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 Basic features
 ==============

-This section documents basic features of the Threads library: operations on threads and low-level synchronization.
+This section documents basic features of the Threads module: operations on threads and low-level synchronization.

 Low-level synchronization